Girlfriend Of Alleged Party Bus Shooter Also Arrested

 Kizart and King surrendered to police Wednesday afternoon.

-“We’re very happy to have Mr. King in custody at this time as he was a great threat to the public,” Rockford Police Chief Dan O’Shea said at a press conference.
+“We’re very happy to have Mr. King in custody at this time as he was a great threat to the public,” Rockford Police Chief Dan O’Shea said at a press conference, according to Rrstar.com.
 “Charges of first-degree murder are against Raheem King and charges of concealing or aiding a fugitive are against Lakeacia Kizart.”

-Police say the victims were killed on a private charter bus just after 3 a.m., Saturday, while it was traveling on Rockford’s west side, an area of the city rife with crime.
+Police say the victims were killed on a private charter bus just after 3 a.m. on Saturday while it was traveling on Rockford’s west side, an area of the city rife with crime.
 It is believed that King hired the bus for his 22nd birthday, but it is not clear if he had a previous relationship with the victims.
-It also not known who brought the murder weapon– what police say is an “assault rifle,” on board or what led up to the shooting.
+It also not known who brought the murder weapon — what police say is an “assault rifle” — on board or what led up to the shooting.

 Police say the suspect, 22-year-old Raheem D. King, used an assault rifle to open fire inside the party bus.https://t.co/9A12bhu4HM